Read this User Manual and follow all instructions and warnings to reduce risk of an accident and to reduce the risk of serious injury or death.

 If water reaches the electric motors inside the wheels or the batteries, they may malfunction or be permanently damaged, resulting in possible unsafe conditions.
 While the ZOOM components are made to withstand some moisture such as rain and snow, you still must protect the wheel hub motors and battery packs from water:

-- Do not ride through or expose the ZOOM to standing or flowing water, mud, or wet sand deeper than approximately two inches (that is, deeper than the tire).
+- Do not ride through or expose the ZOOM to standing or flowing water, mud, or wet sand deeper than below the axle.

 - Never expose the ZOOM to salt water, which will corrode the vehicle and damage the motors and batteries.